krutt/lnd-krub/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 ![LNDKrub Banner](./public/lndkrub-banner.svg "LNDKrub Banner")

+> 🚧 **Warning**
+> This project is in early development, it does however work with real sats!
+Always use amounts you don't mind losing.

 Rewritten wrapper for Lightning Network Daemon in TypeScript based on [LNDHub](github.com/BlueWallet/LndHub).
 This is a tribute to the amazing work done by [BlueWallet Team](github.com/BlueWallet) with